aabalke33/msda-portfolio/README.md

 # Masters of Data Analytics Portfolio

-I am currently finishing up my Masters in Science, Data Analytics at Western Governors University.
+I completed my Master of Science in Data Analytics at Western Governors University in January 2024.
-This portfolio is to present my current work and abilities.
+This portfolio is to present the highlights of my work and abilities.

 Each directory represents an analysis project.
 For each, a Jupyter Notebook and PDF version of my analysis is provided, and a video breakdown is available as well